tw1ndark/tw1ndark/README.md

         <summary><b>pony town</b></summary>
         <br>
         <ul>
-          <li>Cuddle&hug comfort, you're always welcome to sit with me—I may not always respond
+          <li>Cuddle& hug comfort, you're always welcome to sit with me—I just may not respond reliably
-          <li>W2i, I'm mostly offtab, or semi-afk so I'll be missing most public chat messages, don't be upset if I'm 'ignoring' you
+          <li>Whisper me to interact.
+I’m mostly off-tab or semi-AFK, so I’ll miss most public chat messages.
+Don't be upset if it seems like I'm ignoring you
           <li>Anyone can interact, just keep yourself from being an incompetent idiot infront of me.
 I block freely
       </details>
     </td>